AliOKeeffe/PP4_My_Meal_Planner/TESTING.md

 ### Fixed Bugs

 - #### Overwrite Meal Plan Items
-     - **Bug**: When I initially wrote the code to add a recipe to a meal plan item, if a meal plan item already existed for the current user for a particular day and then they added another recipe to that day, the meal plan item wouldn't update and the the user's meal plan would still display the original meal plan item for that day.
+     - **Bug**: When I initially wrote the code to add a recipe to a meal plan item, if a meal plan item already existed for the current user for a particular day and then they added another recipe to that day, the meal plan item wouldn't update and the user's meal plan would still display the original meal plan item for that day.
      - **Fix**: in order to rectify this I queried the database to return all meal plan items for the current user and for the day selected.
 Through an if statement I could then check if a meal plan item already existed for the user for that day, and if it did then to overwrite it.
 This solved the problem whereby now if a user adds a meal plan item to a particular day, it just overwrites the previous meal plan item.

 - #### Required fields using Summernote extension submit with just whitespace entered
      - **Bug**: In the Add Recipe form, the Ingredients and Method fields both use the summernote extension.
-Both fields are required fields however the form still submited when only whitespace was entered due to summernote rendering the html `<p>&nbsp; &nbsp; &nbsp; &nbsp; &nbsp;&nbsp;</p>` on submit and therefore the form validation didn't pick up the empty field.
+Both fields are required fields however the form still submitted when only whitespace was entered due to summernote rendering the html `<p>&nbsp; &nbsp; &nbsp; &nbsp; &nbsp;&nbsp;</p>` on submit and therefore the form validation didn't pick up the empty field.
      - **Fix**: My first attempt at the solution was to write a custom django `clean_<fieldname>() method` which would replace any `&nbsp` with blank, `strip()` whitespace and `strip_tags()`.
-The solution did prevent the form submiting with only whitespace however it wasn't a good solution due to fact that stripping the HTML tags meant the summernote editor didn't format valid inputs as expected.
+The solution did prevent the form submitting with only whitespace however it wasn't a good solution due to fact that stripping the HTML tags meant the summernote editor didn't format valid inputs as expected.
      - After posting the question on Slack Ian Meigh_5P proposed a working solution to create a custom validator for textfields and implement this in the Model.
 I have utilised Ian's custom validator in my code [here](eateasy/validators.py) and have credited him in my Readme.
 Thanks Ian!

 - #### No Reverse Match Error